A Commentary on the UNIX Operating System: History

-For many years, the Lions book was the only UNIX kernel documentation available outside Bell Labs.
-Although the license of 6th Edition allowed classroom use of the source code, the license of 7th Edition specifically excluded such use, so subsequent to this, the book, based on the more liberally licensed version, spread widely through copy machine reproductions, made arguably under various excuses, including (but not limited to!) generous educational licensing terms afforded the publishing institution by the source code owner, as well as various copyright exemptions protecting discussion of mathematical work, though in the shadow of increasing political pressure to erode such rights, as technological means to ‘self-copy’ -- and even self-publish—works became cheaper, more efficient, and more prolific.
-UNIX itself, was one of these, having been a successful innovation financed at Bell in order to facilitate publishing of technical manuals in-house.

 When AT&T announced UNIX Version 7 at USENIX in June 1979, the academic/research license no longer automatically permitted classroom use.
 However, thousands of computer science students around the world spread photocopies.
 As they were not being taught it in class, they would sometimes meet after hours to discuss the book.
 Many pioneers of UNIX and open source had a treasured multiple-generation photocopy.

 Other follow-on effects of the license change included Andrew S. Tanenbaum creating Minix.
 As Tanenbaum wrote in Operating Systems (1987):

 Various UNIX people, particularly Peter H. Salus, Dennis Ritchie and Berny Goodheart, lobbied Unix's various owners (AT&T, Novell, the Santa Cruz Operation) for many years to allow the book to be published officially.
 In 1996, the Santa Cruz Operation finally authorised the release of the twenty-year-old 6th Edition source code (along with the source code of other versions of "Ancient UNIX"), and the full code plus the 1977 version of the commentary was published by Peer-To-Peer Communications (ISBN 978-1-57398-013-5).
 The reissue includes commentary from Michael Tilson (SCO), Peter Salus, Dennis Ritchie, Ken Thompson, Peter Collinson, Greg Rose, Mike O'Dell, Berny Goodheart and Peter Reintjes.